All About Naturopathic Medicine

 Thankfully, naturopathic medicine is covered by most private health plans, so check out your work insurance and see if naturopathy is included.

-Naturopathic medicine can be a really beneficial addition to your medical treatment plan.
+Naturopathic medicine can be a beneficial addition to your lifestyle, both on its own or as a complement to medical treatment.

-If you have any questions or want to book your first appointment, contact me, Dr. JJ.
+If you have any questions or want to book your first appointment, contact me, Dr. JJ, at my naturopathic clinic in Toronto.

 I’d be happy to introduce you to the world of naturopathy and recommend a treatment plan that works for your health and lifestyle.